tcarland/kvm-qemu-ansible/docs/03-kvm-operations.md

 ## Creating a Base VM Image

 The managment script, `kvm-mgr.sh`, relies on a base VM image when building the VM's.
 This base images is used across all nodes to build the environment.
-By default, the scripts use a Centos7 ISO as source iso when creating VMs from scratch, but other ISO's can be provided by the `--image` command option to `kvmsh` or by setting KVMSH_DEFAULT_IMAGE in the environment.
+By default, the scripts use an Ubuntu 20.04 image as the source when creating VMs from scratch, but other ISO's can be provided by the `--image` command option to `kvmsh` or by setting KVMSH_DEFAULT_IMAGE in the environment.

-  Since the resulting base VM will be cloned by all nodes when building VM, the VM should be created on the Secondary Storage pool (NFS) to make it immediately available to all hosts.
+Since the resulting base VM will be cloned by all nodes when building VM, the VM should be created on the NFS Storage pool (secondary) to make it immediately available to all hosts.

   When creating a new VM, the `kvmsh` script looks for the source ISO in a path relative to the storage pool in use, so we ensure the ISO is also stored in the same storage pool.
 ```
-$ ssh sm-01 'ls -l /secondary'
+$ ssh nfs01 'ls -l /kvm-secondary'
-total 2525812
+total 10430984
--rw-r--r--.
-1 root idps   987758592 Apr 21 15:34 CentOS-7-x86_64-Minimal-2003.iso
+-rw-rw-r-- 1 libvirt-qemu kvm   855638016 Mar 29 19:36 ubuntu-20.04.1-legacy-server-amd64.iso
+-rw-rw-r-- 1 libvirt-qemu kvm  1215168512 Mar 29 07:27 ubuntu-20.04.2-live-server-amd64.iso
 ```

 The base VM can then be created on any node and pointed to the secondary pool.
 ```
-$ kvmsh --pool secondary --console create centos7
+$ kvmsh --pool secondary --console create ubuntu20.04
 ```

-This will attach to the console of the new VM to provide access to the ISO installer.
+This will attach to the console of the new VM to provide access to the installer.
 Note that the networking interface should be set to start at boot with DHCP.
 Once complete, the VM will exist in our secondary pool:
 ```
 [idps@sm-01]$ ls -l /secondary
--rw-r--r--.
-1 root root 42949672960 Apr 27 13:12 centos7-vda.img
--rw-r--r--.
-1 root idps   987758592 Apr 21 15:34 CentOS-7-x86_64-Minimal-2003.iso
+total 8175440
+-rw-rw-r-- 1 tca tca  1215168512 Mar 29 07:27 ubuntu-20.04.2-live-server-amd64.iso
+-rw-r--r-- 1 tca tca 26843545600 Mar 28 06:26 ubuntu20.04-vda.img
 ```

 Another example using a larger boot disk (default is 40G)
 ```
 KVMSH_DEFAULT_IMAGE="CentOS-7-x86_64-Minimal-2003.iso"
-$ kvmsh --pool secondary --bootsize 80 --console create centos7-80
+$ kvmsh --pool secondary --bootsize 80 --console --os centos7 create centos7-80
 ```

 Once installed, we can add some additional requirements that are needed